 We evaluate the performance of each classification strategy using a 10-fold cross-validation procedure.
 The results for both scenarios are reported in Table~\ref{table_res}.

-In Scenario 1 (aligned curves), the results show that although the four classification procedures (GL1, GL2, PLS, PCR) lead to varying accuracy levels, the \emph{OUR} and \emph{CLA} approaches achieve almost identical performance across all methods.
+In Scenario 1 (aligned curves), the results show that although the four classification procedures (GL1, GL2, PLS, PCR) lead to varying accuracy levels, the \textit{OUR} and \textit{CLA} approaches achieve almost identical performance across all methods.
 This confirms that, when the multivariate curves are already aligned, the advantage of a shape-based preprocessing step is minimal.
-The \emph{UNI} approach performs slightly worse, likely because as it treats the heart and each lung as independent univariate curves, their relative spatial relationships is ignored.
+The \textit{UNI} approach performs slightly worse, likely because it treats the heart and each lung as independent univariate curves, so that their relative spatial relationships are ignored.
 Nevertheless, its accuracy remains relatively high, underlining the strong discriminative power of shape information alone.

-In Scenario 2 (unaligned curves), a clear accuracy gap emerges between the shape-based methods (\emph{OUR} and \emph{UNI}) and the classical \emph{CLA} approach.
-The \emph{CLA} accuracies drop to around 50–57\%, close to random guessing, highlighting the detrimental impact of ignoring alignment in multivariate shape classification.
-In contrast, both \emph{OUR} and \emph{UNI} maintain accuracies similar to those obtained in Scenario 1, demonstrating their robustness to rotational and reparametrization variability.
+In Scenario 2 (misaligned curves), the situation changes markedly.
+The classical \textit{CLA} accuracies collapse to $53$--$57\%$, close to random guessing, which highlights the detrimental impact of ignoring alignment in multivariate shape classification.
+The two shape-based methods, by contrast, remain as accurate as in Scenario 1, confirming their robustness to rotation and reparametrization.
+Among them, our proposed multivariate approach \textit{OUR} is the best for every classifier and outperforms the univariate \textit{UNI} by $3$ to $11$ accuracy points.
+This gap reflects the core benefit of our framework: modeling the three contours jointly preserves the inter-component information, relative position, scale and orientation, that a separate, univariate treatment discards, yet that is discriminative for cardiomegaly.

-Overall, these results emphasize two main points: (i) when data are aligned, our approach can match the performance of classical methods, and (ii) in more realistic settings with misaligned data, shape-based methods, particularly our proposed multivariate framework, are far more reliable.
+Overall, these results emphasize two main points: (i) when data are aligned, our approach can match the performance of classical methods, and (ii) in settings with misaligned data, shape-based methods, particularly our proposed multivariate framework, are more reliable.